TejDyal/RacketFuryPSVRLeagueBackend/README.md

 1. Create a skeletal home page with all links to website functions
 3. Create a website layout mockup for all pages and permutations of Home page (eg, logged in, logged out view etc)
 4. player registration form
-5. set up a one-off procedure for the first season league of the website's lifetime, in placing players into their appropriate divisions according to their self-rated standards.
-Leave two-player vacancies in each division to allow late sign-ups.
+5. set up a stored procedure for setting up a new season.
+This entails promoting/relegating players based on previous season results and placing new players into their appropriate divisions according to their self-rated standards.
+Consider leaving two-player vacancies in each division to allow late sign-ups.
 6. match results form
 7. join a division/league
 8. find a player